hapoz/fork-this-topic/README.md

 # Dynamic Knowledge Base API

 A RESTful API for managing interconnected topics and resources with version control, user roles, and permissions.
-Built with Express.js, TypeScript, and following advanced OOP principles and design patterns.
+Built with **Deno 2**, Express.js, TypeScript, and following advanced OOP principles and design patterns.

 ## Features